zandra/14-user-auth/README.md

 [Full user schema configuration can be found here](./config/passport.js)

-## Authentication

-The authentication for our app is handed handled by the Passport middleware which is easily configured in our Node.js and Express app.
-￼
-This tutorial will walk you through our app's authentication configuration.
-When finished you should be able ....

-### Passport Configuration
+## Passport Configuration

-Using passport in our express app is simple as requiring it in our main configuration file located at the directory root: server.js [Project File Structure]
+Using passport in our express app is simple as requiring it in our main configuration file located at the directory root: server.js (Refer to the [Application Directory](#application-directory) to see the app file structure.)

 Passport has multiple configuration options to support many types of authorization needs.
 Our application's passport configuration is defined within our `config/middleware` directory.
 Notice that we must require our app's passport strategy at the top of our file; to support our apps username/password authentication, we can require passports `LocalStrategy` module after requiring passport.